 If unavoidable, a layperson (Shravaka [male] and Shravika [female]) may defend him or herself.
 It is also the duty of Jain laypeople to defend their country when called upon to serve.
 Monks (Sadhus) and nuns (Sadhvis) cannot defend themselves, but take every possible opportunity to make sure that they are not in a position to be attacked in the first place.

 In regard to plants, again, they have an entire cellular network capable of energy production and waste excretion, just like us.
 Therefore, it is important that we do not purposelessly walk on grass.
-Playing sports outdoors on grass is acceptable.
 [Namokar Mantra recitation for the organisms you are harming while stepping on grass is recommended.]
 However, activities such as cutting through people’s lawns while walking is not necessary and should be avoided in order to refrain from injuring plants and small insects who reside in these lawns.

 Jains refrain from alcohol for two main reasons.
 First, due to the influence of alcohol on one’s mind and actions, Jains feel that drinking alcohol is a form of self-harm.
 Second, alcohol processing can often involve non-vegetarian additives, such fish glue, gelatin, or egg whites.
 These ingredients are not required to be declared on labels.
 Thus, alcohol consumption directly violates a fundamental principle of Jainism: non-violence to oneself and other living beings.

-Paryushana is the most important Jain religious observance of the year.
-For both Shvetambars, who observe the festival over a period of eight days, and Digambaras, for whom Das Lakshana lasts ten days, this is a time of intensive study, reflection, and purification.
+Paryushan and Das Lakshan are two significant Jain religious observances.
+For both Shwetambars, who observe Paryushan for a period of eight days, and Digambars, for whom Das Lakshana lasts ten days, this is a time of intensive study, reflection, and purification.
 It takes place in the middle of the four-month rainy season in India, a time when monks and nuns cease moving about from place to place and stay with one community.
-Paryushana means, literally, “abiding” or “coming together.”
+Watch this video or navigate here to learn more.

 All Jains, from householders to monks/nuns, take on various temporary vows (Pachhakhan) of different kinds, which can include study and fasting.
-In this respect, it bears comparison with periods of rigorous religious practice in other traditions such as the Christian observance of Lent.
-Paryushana/Das Lakshana conclude with a ritual of confession and forgiveness for the transgressions of the previous year – this ritual is called Samvatsari Pratikraman.
+Paryushan concludes with a ritual of confession and forgiveness for the transgressions of the previous year – this ritual is called Samvatsari Pratikraman.
 Das Lakshan focuses on ten different qualities, including forgiveness, over its span.
 Watch this video or navigate here to learn more.

-Fortunately, there is a hotline where you can hear a recorded version of Pacchkhan.
-Just dial (630) 213-JSMC for the Jain Automated System for Mangalik and Pacchkan.
+Fortunately, there is a hotline where you can hear a recorded version of Pachhakhan.
+Just dial (630) 213-JSMC for the Jain Automated System for Mangalik and Pachhakhan.
 Listening to Mangalik or taking the Pacchkan of your choice was never so easy!

-Whether it’s taking Navkarsi Pacchkhan (a vow to not eat until 48 minutes after sunrise to allow nighttime insects to clear out of visible spaces) or self-made vows such as not eating dairy products for a week or not raising your voice in anger for a few days, any vow can do wonders in regard to increasing your self-control and mental stamina.
+Whether it’s taking Navkarsi Pachhakhan (a vow to not eat until 48 minutes after sunrise to allow nighttime insects to clear out of visible spaces) or self-made vows such as not eating dairy products for a week or not raising your voice in anger for a few days, any vow can do wonders in regard to increasing your self-control and mental stamina, ultimately benefiting your soul.

 Diwali (Deepavali or festival of lights) is usually celebrated in late October or early November (on the new moon day of Kartik).
-On this day, Mahavir, the last Tirthankar, attained Nirvana; he was liberated from karmic bondage and the cycle of life and death.
-During the night of Diwali, holy hymns are recited to honor Mahavir.
-The New Year is celebrated on the next day.
+On this day, Bhagwan Mahavir, the last Tirthankar, attained Nirvana; he was liberated from karmic bondage and the cycle of life and death.
+During the night of Diwali, holy hymns are recited to honor Bhagwan Mahavir.
+New Year's Day is celebrated on the next day.

 - Dravya Puja (with symbolic offerings of material objects).